 Next, Sondra moved to Los Angeles, with Gordon in tow.
 She hoped to parlay her Academy Award nomination into further acting assignments.
 The big-eyed, petite, wiry blonde found it difficult to win suitable parts, making her accept lesser projects, the most famous of which was Willard (1971), a film about marauding rats.
 The majority of Locke's on-screen work during the first half of the 1970s consisted stints on television series such as The F.B.I.
 (1965), Cannon (1971), Kung Fu (1972), and Barnaby Jones (1973).
 Among the few other theatrical features she made were Cover Me Babe (1970) with Robert Forster, and The Second Coming of Suzanne (1974), a peculiar experimental film in which she played a Christ figure.

-Locke's fortunes began to shift in 1975, when she was offered the role of Clint Eastwood's romantic interest in The Outlaw Josey Wales (1976).
-During the film's shoot, they became lovers.
-It was the start of a professional and domestic relationship that gained Locke more visibility than ever before and would generate her most notable film work.
+Locke's fortunes began to shift in 1975, when she was offered the role of Clint Eastwood's love interest in The Outlaw Josey Wales (1976).
+One of the first nights on location, Eastwood asked her to go do dinner with him.
+On their first night out, they became lovers.
+Locke recalled, "We were almost living together from the very first days of the film."
+It was the start of a professional and domestic relationship that gained the actress more attention than ever before and would generate her most notable film work.
 She and Clint moved into a Bel-Air home, which she spent months renovating and decorating, and which she believed would be hers forever.
-While her dormant career was revitalized after the success of "Josey Wales," she did not pursue film roles independently and appeared only in Eastwood-related projects.
+While her dormant career was revitalized by the success of "Josey Wales," she did not actively pursue film roles and appeared only in Eastwood-related projects.
 "Clint wanted me to work only with him," said Locke.
 "He didn't like the idea of me being away from him."

 Over the next few years, Locke had two abortions from her relationship with Eastwood.
 Later, she underwent a tubal ligation to prevent further pregnancies.
 She continued to spend platonic time with Gordon Anderson, nurtured by their spiritual relationship.
-Gordon moved in and out of gay relationships, and sometimes he and a boyfriend would socialize with Sondra and Clint.
-Meanwhile, the couple became one of filmdom's top screen duos, pairing up five more times for the road actioner The Gauntlet (1977), the slapstick comedy Every Which Way But Loose (1978) and its sequel, Any Which Way You Can (1980), the western satire Bronco Billy (1980), and the fourth "Dirty Harry" film, Sudden Impact (1983) - all of which performed outstandingly well at the box office.
+Gordon moved in and out of gay relationships, and sometimes he and a boyfriend would socialize with Clint and Sondra, who were quickly becoming one of filmdom's top screen duos.
+The couple appeared together in the road actioner The Gauntlet (1977), the slapstick comedy Every Which Way But Loose (1978) and its sequel, Any Which Way You Can (1980), the western satire Bronco Billy (1980), and the fourth "Dirty Harry" film, Sudden Impact (1983) - all of which performed outstandingly well at the box office.

 By the mid-1980s, Sondra, past 40, was acutely aware that in Hollywood terms her leading lady days were nearly over.
 She had long been interested in film directing and had observed carefully how Eastwood and others directed the pictures she was in.
 With his blessing, she found a property that intrigued her and that his production company would package.
 She developed it into a project for Warner Bros., where Clint had a long-term working relationship.
 She made Ratboy (1986), but despite good reviews, the film received scant distribution.
 In retrospect, Locke concluded that her exertion of authority over the project caused her longtime lover to turn away from her, to find someone who was more compliant.
-(In an unpublicized affair with flight attendant Jacelyn Reeves, Eastwood became the father of an illegitimate son in 1986 and a daughter in 1988 he would take years to acknowledge.
-Reeves put "father declined" on the birth certificates, and Locke, at the time, was unaware of the betrayal.)
+(In an unpublicized affair with flight attendant Jacelyn Reeves, Eastwood became the father of two illegitimate children between 1986 and 1988, a betrayal Locke was unaware of.)